 Application to Duquesne University’s post-baccalaureate SLP program is a three step process.

 First, applicants must complete an on-line centralized application (CSDCAS) by February 1st.
-To be complete an applicant must also submit to CSDCAS ALL college/university transcripts, three letters of recommendation, and a personal statement.
+To be complete an applicant must also submit to CSDCAS (application becomes available September 17th) ALL college/university transcripts, three letters of recommendation, and a personal statement.
 Additionally, all fees must be paid to CSDCAS.
 For the personal statement please address the following:

 "What are your career goals and how would the program at Duquesne University assist you in achieving those goals?
 Also, discuss anything in your background that you would like the admissions committee to understand." .

 Second, applicants must complete a free supplemental Duquesne University application.
-This supplemental application should take no more than five minutes to complete.
 Please do not complete the supplemental application until after you have completed the CSDCAS application, and have paid the required fees to CSDCAS.
 The supplemental application allows us to process the CSDCAS application.
 There are a couple of important points for you to remember.
 When asked which term (semester) you are applying for indicate ‘Fall’; that is the only semester the SLP program starts.
 Also, if you are applying to the SLP Post-Baccalaureate program, indicate ‘SLP Post-Bacc’ when asked.
 If you are admitted to and successfully complete the Post-Baccalaureate program you will automatically transition into the Graduate Program.